 Through Bellos’s stories about people who have studied different aspects of mathematics, he has written a refined and accessible narrative delving into concepts I never thought I could, or would want to, understand.

 For anyone who might harbor a touch of math anxiety –and we are many, I highly recommend this book.
-It’s one that just might kindle your interest, appreciation, and enthusiasm for mathematics.
+It’s one that will give you a perspective on math and origami and just might kindle your interest, appreciation, and enthusiasm for other aspects of mathematics.

 *This book was published in the UK as Alex’s Adventures in Wonderland.